litentry/tee-bot/README.md

 ```

-# Compile and Run as TEE hosted Java instance
+# Compile and Run in TEE hosted by Occulum

 ## Install Occulum and Setup Occulum toolchains